toddledev/documentation/docs/09-pages/02-create-a-page/index.md

 ---
 title: Create a page
-description: Follow the steps to add new pages to your Nordcraft project using the project sidebar.
+description: Learn how to create and manage new pages in your Nordcraft project by using the project sidebar and some handy keyboard shortcuts.
 ---

 # Create a page